Celinde Schoenmaker

 Celinde Schoenmaker (born 15 January 1989) is a Dutch actress and singer.

-She is known for appearing as Renate Blauel in Rocketman, Fantine in the West End production of the musical Les Misérables, and Christine Daae in the West End production of The Phantom of the Opera during their 30th anniversary.
+She is known for appearing as Renate Blauel in Rocketman, Fantine in the West End production of the musical Les Misérables, and Christine Daaé in the West End production of The Phantom of the Opera during their 30th anniversary.
+In 2024/2025 she performed the role of Sarah Brown in Guys and Dolls at London's Bridge Theatre.

 Early life and education

-Schoenmaker lived during her childhood in Dordrecht, Papendrecht, Etten-Leur, and Miami, Florida.
+Born in Dordrecht, Netherlands, Schoenmaker lived during her childhood also in Papendrecht, Etten-Leur, and Miami, Florida.

-After obtaining her high school diploma, at Stedelijk Gymnasium Breda, Schoenmaker studied Liberal Arts for a year at Oxford Brookes University.
-Once back in the Netherlands, she was admitted to the Fontys Academy of Arts in Tilburg.
+After obtaining her high school diploma at the municipal gymnasium in Breda (Stedelijk Gymnasium Breda), Schoenmaker studied Liberal Arts for a year at Oxford Brookes University.
+Once back in the Netherlands, she was admitted to the Fontys School of Fine and Performing Arts in Tilburg.
 In April 2012 she completed the music course summa cum laude.
-In June of that year she was awarded the Jacques de Leeuw Prize, as the most talented student of executive education in the Netherlands.
+In June of that year she was awarded the Jacques de Leeuw Prize as the most talented student of executive education in the Netherlands.
 This award is designed to give young, talented artists the opportunity to develop themselves.